benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 the client SHOULD use a lower-priority authentication method from the list.
-If the authentication method is working, but the error code indicated that the username or password was wrong, then the client may ask the user to correct the password.
+If the authentication method is working, but the error code indicated that the username or password was wrong, then the client MAY ask the user to correct the password.

 For that reason, the server SHOULD be specific in the error codes and